chinkiuc/engg1340_group_project/README.md

 # Requirements
 1. Generation of random game sets or events
       - using rand() to generate random answer
       - using rand() to swap letters in random order
 2. Data structures for storing game status
 3. Dynamic memory management
-4. File input/output (e.g., for loading/saving game status)
+4. File input/output
       - Score board
       - game rules
 5. Program codes in multiple files
 6. Proper indentation and naming styles
-  - varibles are named with clear instructions
-  (e.g. back: flag of going back to main menu
-        life: for the life of player
-        sports/ countries: array of storing words in different categories)
+      - varibles are named with clear instructions (e.g. back: flag of going back to main menu,  life: for the life of player,  sports/ countries: array of storing words in different categories)
 7. In-code documentation